 Reading blogs have taught me so much more than I could have imagined about personal finance.
 I’ve been able to find very specific information about everything from retirement planning to asset allocation and stock valuation.
-And if that’s not enough, you can even find more serious ones that talk about buying options or making investments in private companies using someone like CSS Partners.
+And if that’s not enough, you can even find more serious ones that talk about buying options or making investments in private companies.
 No matter what it is you’re trying to find, there always seems to someone else who has had some success in this area before and is willing to share it with the public on their own site.

 The people that write these sites live their advice.
 They really do retire by age 40.
 They really do figure out how to replace their employment income with something else.
 They really do figure out how to make what it is you’re trying to do work.